 In the area of Social Studies, 8th grade Social Studies increased from the Spring 2018 to Spring 2019 STAAR administrations.
 During Spring 2020, the scheduled administration of STAAR did not happen due to COVID-19.
-Consequently, scores declined nearly 50% during the Spring 2021 administration, as this was the first time students tested after home as remote learners.
+Consequently, scores declined nearly 50% during the Spring 2021 administration, as this was the first-time students tested after home as remote learners.
 During the 2021-2022 school year, students were administered all STAAR exams online for the first time.
-There was an increase in the social studies scores by 5%.
-Lastly, for the re-designed Spring 2023 STAAR administration, there was a slight decrease (i.e, 1%) in students achieving "Approaches" and above.
+There was an increase in the social studies scores of 5%.
+Lastly, for the re-designed Spring 2023 STAAR administration, there was a slight decrease (i.e., 1%) in students achieving "Approaches" and above.
+During the 2023-2024 school year, there was an increase in the percentage of students achieving "Masters" in 8th Studies.
+The remainder of testing levels in 8th grade Social Studies experienced a decrease.